marshmallow-code/marshmallow/docs/extending.rst

 Error Handlers and Data Handlers as Class Members
 -------------------------------------------------

-You can register error handlers and data handlers as class members.
+You can register error handlers, validators, and data handlers as class members.
 This might be useful if when defining an abstract serializer class.

 .. code-block:: python